Table of contents

 Portfolio

-A couple of decades ago, all architecture portfolios were printed books that could be physically flipped through.
-As you would think, this tradition has become relatively outdated in the digital age.
-Today there are two main portfolio types, websites, and PDFs.
+A couple of decades ago, all architecture portfolios were printed booklets that could be physically flipped through.
+As you would think, this has become outdated in the digital age.
+There are still a handful of firms that prefer printed portfolios, but today there are two main portfolio types; websites, and PDFs.
 Let’s see in detail which one works best for you.

 Website

 Ever since website building became easy, portfolio websites were no longer just for firms and studios.
-Freelancers and employees started to use them as well.
-However, right now there’s this perfect sweet spot.
-Soon everyone will have them, but today it’s a huge help to stand out from the crowd and get noticed.
-Here’s how Dirtworks created one of their landscape architecture project pages.
+Freelancers and employees started to create them as well.

-Here’s why it could be a great choice for you:
+Here’s why a website could be a great choice for you:

 • It’s easy to create and update,